Unit 1: Foundations of Longevity Coaching¶

 [CHONK: The PN 6-Step Coaching Process]

-The PN 6-step coaching process is a systematic, iterative framework for facilitating behavior change.
-It's based on a simple idea: coaching is the act of guiding change, and change happens through cycles of assessment, understanding, planning, testing, monitoring, and evaluation.
+The PN 6-step coaching process is a systematic, iterative approach you can use to support behavior change.
+It’s built on a simple idea: coaching is guiding change, and change tends to happen in cycles of assessment, understanding, planning, testing, monitoring, and evaluation.
+You don’t need a perfect plan, just a workable loop.

 Figure: What happens at each step